You Can Tour 10 Historic Properties for Free This Month

 Get your fill of European garden design at the Stevens-Coolidge Place, a Colonial Revival home that has a French-inspired yard.
 Behind the house are several garden “rooms,” including a rose garden, a cut-flower garden, a greenhouse, and a “potager” (also known as a French kitchen garden) with a ribbon-shaped brick wall.
 As an added bonus, the Trustees’ traveling biergarten in partnership with Notch brewing will launch at the Stevens-Coolidge Place during open house day.

 This one’s for history lovers.
 The Old Manse was built by Ralph Waldo Emerson’s grandfather in 1770, and sits right next to the spot where the Revolutionary War began on April 19, 1775.
 To those suffering from writer’s block, both Emerson and Nathaniel Hawthorne penned literary greats in the house.
 Tour highlights include the opportunity to sit in an exact replica of Emerson’s Windsor Chair Desk, where he wrote the poem “Nature.”

 6. The Ashley House, Sheffield

-The Ashley House is the oldest house in Berkshire County, meaning it boasts quite a bit of history.
+The Ashley House is the oldest house in Berkshire County, which means it boasts quite a bit of history.
 In 1781, Elizabeth Freeman, a slave at the property, sued for her freedom under the new state constitution.
-Usually the home is only open a few days during the year, so take a self-guided tour and check out the exhibit about Freeman.
+The home is rarely open to the public, so take a self-guided tour and check out the exhibit about Freeman.

 117 Cooper Hill Road, Ashley Falls, Sheffield, thetrustees.org.